cozy/cozy-stack/docs/workers.md

 Its options are:

-* `files_part_size`: the size in bytes of the sizes index splitting done for multi-part download of files data
+* `parts_size`: the size in bytes of the sizes index splitting done for multi-part download of files data
 * `max_age`: the maximum age duration of the archive before it expires
 * `with_doctypes`: list of string for a whitelist of doctypes to exports (exports all doctypes if empty)
 * `without_files`: boolean to avoid exporting the index (preventing download file data)